Many executives are up against unique challenges when it comes to making franchise reputation management an integral part of their marketing strategy.

-For instance, the nature of a franchise business is different from that of other business categories.
-Leaders and decision-makers have to deal with marketing on the corporate level, while also supporting the needs and opportunities of franchisees, who may have their own local reputation issues, ideas, and goals.
+Because of the nature of the franchise business, leaders and decision-makers have to deal with reputation management and marketing on the corporate level, while also supporting the needs and opportunities of franchisees, who have their own local reputation issues, ideas, and goals.

-In this post, we’ll walk through a number of franchise reputation management tactics that you can apply to each of your locations as well as on a broader corporate or franchisor level.
+In this post, we’ll walk through a number of franchise reputation management tactics that you can apply to each of your locations as well as on a broader corporate or franchise level.

-For a franchise brand, the following steps will take up plenty of time and effort, but it is necessary.
-You need it to gain online visibility, attract search traffic, and build your franchise brand’s reputation.
+For a franchise brand, the following steps will take up plenty of time and effort, but it is vital to success.
+Taking control of your franchise reputation helps the brand gain online visibility, attract search traffic, and improve your reputation over time.

 Claim and Update your Business Listings

-By claiming your business listings, updating your information, and maintaining an active presence across multiple sites, you can easily manage your franchise reputation at both local and corporate levels.
-Doing so also gives your marketing leaders and your franchisees a chance to respond to customer feedback and respond to any negative reviews.
+By claiming your business listings, updating your information, and maintaining an active presence across multiple sites, your franchise reputation is easily managed at local and corporate levels.
+Doing so also gives your marketing leaders and franchisees a chance to respond to specific customer feedback, especially negative reviews.

 Respond to Online Reviews

-Your franchisees are obviously not going to be too happy reading a one-star review or a negative social media comment.
-This is why you have to make it part of your franchise reputation management strategy to respond to these reviews and thank customers for their feedback.
+Your franchisees are obviously not going to be happy reading a one-star review or a negative social media comment, which is why it needs to be a part of your franchise reputation management strategy to respond to these reviews and show your customers genuine appreciation for their feedback.

 Train your franchisees and location managers to respond to reviews proactively and with care.
 This helps customers gain more trust in your business.

 According to the Online Reviews Survey, 53 percent of customers expect businesses to respond to negative reviews within a week, but 63 percent say that a business has never responded to their review.
-Meet these expectations and your franchise reputation will immediately improve.
+Be a part of the minority by actively responding to customer reviews and your franchise reputation will improve over time.